Developer Guide

 The user specifies the number of days from the current date for all undelivered orders they want to locate.

-The remind mechanism is facilitated by ReminderDatePredicate
+The remind mechanism is facilitated by ReminderDatePredicate which implements Java’s Predicate interface.

-The conditions (date period) on which undelivered orders to locate is then captured in this Predicate
+The conditions (date period) on which undelivered orders to locate is then captured in this Predicate.

-The orders in CakeCollate are extracted and stored in a JavaFX FilteredList
+The orders in CakeCollate are extracted and stored in a JavaFX FilteredList.

-It is then updated through the usage of FilteredList#setPredicate(Predicate)
+It is then updated through the usage of FilteredList#setPredicate(Predicate) while passing ReminderDatePredicate into the method.

-is then displayed, showing the results of the remind command.
+This updated FilteredList is then displayed, showing the results of the remind command.

-This operation is exposed in the Model
+This operation is exposed in the Model interface as Model#updateFilteredOrderList.

-If users want to locate all undelivered orders for today, they can use the command remind 0
+If users want to locate all undelivered orders for today, they can use the command remind 0.

 returns all undelivered orders within the time frame of 11 April 2021 - 18 April 2021.